AswillHatter/Union/README.md

-# facenet-face-recognition
+#На основе facenet-face-recognition

-This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf) and a webcam.
+(из facenet-face-recognition readme) This repository contains a demonstration of face recognition using the FaceNet network (https://arxiv.org/pdf/1503.03832.pdf) and a webcam.
 Our implementation feeds frames from the webcam to the network to determine whether or not the frame contains an individual we recognize.

 ## How to use